 The Benefits of Squats for Runners

 “Squatting is one of the most functional movements you can do,” Tamir says.
-“It’s great for the health of joints, creating strength, improving posture, and requires a lot of core work.”
+“It’s great for the health of joints, creating strength, improving posture, with bodyweight squats or core work.”

-All of these pay-offs are pertinent to runners, because you need a strong lower body and core to Squat down and tap the kettlebell on the floor between feet, speed, and power.
+All of these pay-offs are pertinent to runners, because you need a strong lower body and core to run with efficiency, speed, and power.
 Plus, working your body through the full range of motion of the squat can help you sidestep injury risk.

-Reach right foot back and rest it on the bench squats: There are tons of variations you can add to your routine so you don’t get sick of doing them.
+Then lower kettlebell back down in front of you squats: There are tons of variations you can add to your routine so you don’t get sick of doing them.

 How to Add Squats to Your Workouts